UTAustinSPS/data-analysis/data_analysis/_sources/assignments.rst

 Final Project (May 2)
 =====================
-Hi, Evan here.
-The first option for the final project is available (subject to minor changes, but likely just for clarification).
-The other two should be done before next class (4/3).
-The second will be analyzing (generated) spectral data to determine the Hubble constant.
-The final option will be for those of you in Modern Lab to use data you already have.
+The final projects are here!
+There are three options.
+The first is about basketball scores and is generally the more "fun" application of our techniques (which shows how versatile they are!).
+The second more closely resembles a Modern Lab project.
+You'll use simulated spectral data to look at the Hubble constant.
+Finally, the third option is an open-ended assignment to essentially produce, as we have done, a set of data, a *Mathematica* script to analyze it, and a :math:`\LaTeX` document detailing what you did.
+Please review the assignment carefully, but feel free to contact us with any questions.

 **Assignment information is here:** :download:`Final Project <Final/final_project.pdf>`

 **Basketball data is here:** :download:`basketball.csv <Final/basketball.csv>`

+**Hubble law data is here:** :download:`hubble.csv <Final/hubble.csv>`